 The 400mm focal length is very useful, but not for everything.
 Those needing a strong, attention-grabbing background blur at wider angles (or a lower price) should consider one of the previously-mentioned lenses.
 Also, those wanting to handhold a lens should also consider an alternative.

 After a round of lens announcements in August 2017, Canon's selection of "special effect" lenses was significantly bolstered with the addition of three new tilt-shift lenses.
 Now Canon has a grand total of seven such lenses available, five of which belong to their exclusive red ring club.
 Commonly, these lenses' tilt effect is used to create a "miniature" look, causing subjects to appear tiny in relation to their true size by tilting the plane of sharp focus, leaving much of the image blurred.
 Otherwise, the shift effect is used to keep vertical lines from appearing to converge in architectural imagery.

-Canon currently has four tilt-shift (TS-E) lenses in their lineup.
-Two are quite old and two are considerably less old.
-I'll pick the longer focal length out of the newer pair for this choice:
+As mentioned, Canon currently has seven tilt-shift (TS-E) lenses in their lineup.
+Two are quite old and five are considerably less old.
+I'll pick the versatile 24mm version (a relatively new one) for this choice:

 It is manual focus-only, but its tilt and shift capabilities make it a stand out